ykdojo/open-source-hiring/README.md

-# Open Source Hiring (tentative name)
+# Open Source Hiring
-A job site that lists job postings that are open at open source companies!
+A GitHub repo (and later a website) that lists job postings that are open at open source companies!

 ## Motivation
 Open source is the future.
 It's a great way for candidates to practice their craft, showcase their skills, and network with other engineers.

 For companies, it's a great way to discover talent they might miss otherwise.

-So, what if there was a website that lists job postings that are open at these open source-centric companies?
+So, what if there was a place that lists job postings that are open at these open source-centric companies?

 What would the application process look like then?